Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-A few manual constraints were unobvious---e.g., that two \diaspora posts cannot be reshares of each other.
-When we missed these, the application would crash or hang during path exploration, which would then alert us to the missing constraints.
-For fields with constraints that are either unsupported by our SMT encoding (e.g., URL validity) or related to the external environment (e.g., an Autolab course name must have a file directory), we manually constrained them to a fixed set of valid values (after creating any environmental state).
+Of the manually written application-logic constraints, many captured application-level invariants--- e.g., two \diaspora posts cannot be reshares of each other--- and could not be auto-generated.
+For fields with constraints either unsupported by our SMT encoding (e.g., URL validity) or related to the external environment (e.g., an Autolab course name must correspond to a directory on disk), we constrained them to a fixed set of valid values after creating any required external state.

-\paragraph{Input-space pruning} To reduce the input space, we impose a few more constraints based on our application knowledge: \begin{itemize} \item We restrict nullable string fields to be non-empty.
-(Null and empty strings are typically treated identically.) \item We restrict a \diaspora user to be non-admin and non-moderator, and an Autolab user to non-admin. \footnote{There is less of a need to extract policies for these cases---the additional privileges for these roles are easy to write down.} \item We assume there are no Autolab scheduler actions, which are background tasks not triggered by user requests. \item We assume there are no \diaspora ``services,'' which are concerned with external calls and not database access. \item We constrain a \diaspora user to have non-null names and photos, and to have English as their language. \end{itemize} We applied no pruning to Odin other than the first restriction.

-To develop these constraints, we ran path exploration for a bounded time, inspected the longest transcripts to identify branches that could be removed without substantially degrading the quality of the extracted policy, and imposed constraints to remove these branches by rendering them vacuous.

-For Autolab, we aimed to execute the six handlers for which we had previously handwritten policies, but ended up excluding one of them due to its large number of paths (\Cref{remark:ass-show}).
+We wrote seven additional constraints specifically for policy extraction.
+To save exploration time, we required nullable string fields to be non-empty (as the two cases are typically treated identically), limited the Autolab analysis to non-admin users (as admin policies are trivial to write), and fixed the \diaspora user's language to English.
+In Autolab, we disabled scheduler actions (which are not governed by user-specific policies) and disallowed zero score-penalties because our prototype does not track float operations (this preserves application features as a \texttt{0.0} penalty is equivalent to no penalty).